vaadin-miki/developer-tests/README.md

 This repository contains a few tasks to implement during a developer interview task.

-This is the `master` branch and it contains no code.
-Please switch to some other branch:
+This project contains the following modules:
-* `task-data` for a general programming task
+* `task-data` - a general programming task with fixed requirements
-* `task-calculator` for another general programming task
+* `task-calculator` - a general programming task with changing requirements
-* `task-optimise` for a code optimisation task
+* `task-optimise` - a code optimisation task
-* `task-css` for a set of simple CSS tasks
+* `task-css` - a set of simple CSS tasks

+Each module is independent and should be run separately.

-After checking out your branch, open `README.md` and follow the instructions.
+To get started, please open `README.md` in a module and follow the instructions.

-# More details
+# General guidelines

 You **are allowed** to search the web for any API or code examples related to your tasks.
 You are **not allowed** to search for solutions ;)

 Whenever you are unclear about what exactly is expected, **ask immediately**.

-#### Small print

-Using branches for storing separate projects is not how git should be used.
-I know.
+You are required to share your screen.
+In addition to that, please **explain the way you solve the tasks**.

+Good luck!